Climate & Energy

 • Mining our data.
 Given the challenges of our business model as it relates to Scope 3, we have begun to mine our own product data to determine what information we have that could support our work in this space.
 We have started this work by focusing where we have access to the most data, including products for which we have more control in bringing to market.
 While this is very early stage, an initial test with one product category provided us with insight that we believe may help us better estimate emissions across the entirety of that product category, regardless of how we source it.

-Transportation and Fuel (Scope 3)
+Transportation & Fuel (Scope 3)

 Our logistics teams worldwide seek out strategies and solutions that can help us increase the efficiency of our logistics and transportation operations and reduce fuel used to transport our merchandise throughout our distribution network.
 We strive to conserve fuel, reduce travel time, and decrease the number of trucks on the road.
 We use a variety of tactics and technologies to support our efficiency and fuel conservation initiatives—for example, using modeling software to improve the efficiency of our store delivery network, increasing the utilization of trailer space, and testing new alternative fuel vehicles.